 Oh, hey there

-I hold the 2024–25 General Idea Fellowship at the National Gallery of Canada, Ottawa.
+I held the 2024–25 General Idea Fellowship at the National Gallery of Canada, Ottawa.

-I’ll be speaking on the Society for Cinema and Media Studies panel “Public Intimacies: Rethinking Sexology and Sex Ed Media Cultures” at their 2025 conference in Chicago.
+I presented on the panel “Public Intimacies: Rethinking Sexology and Sex Ed Media Cultures” (chair: Ankita Deb) at the 2025 Society for Cinema and Media Studies conference in Chicago on April 4, 2025.

-I’m co-curating the presentation of the exhibition Three Way Mirror: Daniel Barrow, Glenn Gear, Paige Gratland at the Stewart Hall Art Gallery in Pointe Claire, QC, opening Sunday, April 13, 2025 from 2–5pm and running until June 22.
-I also wrote an essay for their exhibition at the Alternator Centre for Contemporary Art, Kelowna.
+I curated the presentation of the exhibition Three Way Mirror: Daniel Barrow, Glenn Gear, Paige Gratland at the Stewart Hall Art Gallery in Pointe Claire, QC, April 13 – June 22, 2025 (a curatorial tour took place on June 12).
+The essay is available in the brochure and I also wrote the essay for their exhibition at the Alternator Centre for Contemporary Art, Kelowna.

 My cover story “The Scene of the Crime” on artist Lyle Ashton Harris was published in Camera Austria 168 (2024).